ajcwebdev/autoshow/prompt.md

 This is a transcript with timestamps.
-Write 3 potential titles for the video.

 Write a one sentence summary of the transcript, a one paragraph summary, and a two paragraph summary.
   - The one sentence summary shouldn't exceed 180 characters (roughly 30 words).